maxmux-xyz/codereview-interview/README.md

 - View a prioritized list of the most problematic PRs across their organization
 - Drill into specific issues and their context
 - Track trends over time
+- View context we've extracted from the PRs, tickets, and documentation

 ---